Forgotten Heavy Metal Bands: "Celestial Sorrow" from Kuhmo Finland

 The song Significant Decision has a power metal kind of feel to it in the beginning.
 This is a song about questioning the existence of human beings.
 Vocalist Teemu Ahtonen wonders in the song why humans were created to fight against each other.
 Even though human beings can live the right way, they can never be perfect.
 GOD has to lead them in the right direction and HE can.
 Significant Decision has a lead guitar part that is influenced by Iron Maiden.

-About the 2004 Demo Called X-Hated
+A Review & Analysis of the 2004 Demo Called X-Hated

 Celestial Sorrow would release their demo called X-Hated in 2004 and this one is really fantastic!
 The first song called Pain Overload is a song about a relationship that has become so toxic that one of the people cannot stand the other person anymore.
 He wonders why he should save the other person when that other person has tormented him enough with their toxic behavior.
 The next song called Exit/Hell continues in the same kind of theme.
 When there is so much injustice in the world, it can make us feel very sick and we must advocate for the right kind of social change.
 A person can sometimes feel like they are a leaf that is drifting away in a sort of chaotic society.
 The next song called Shattered rhythmically is similar in some respects to the first song Pain Overload.
 However, this song is about someone who has lost their sense of humor and their mind.
 They are wondering what kind of directional road map to use to get out of this place they are in.
 Sometimes we declare that we need solitude to try to get things to work out our way.
 People think that they can figure things out better when they are alone.
 The last song called Ready to Hang is a song about what can happen when people are fearful.
 Sometimes chaos can result and the path to disorder ensues.
 Celestial Sorrow would break up in 2005 but their career was solid especially with these two demos.
 The only real drawback to this band is the fact they focus too much on the same kind of lyrical themes.